 Aluminum doors may require additional maintenance to maintain an exterior look as well as reducing the potential for rust.

 Fiberglass French doors have become increasingly common in recent years.
 Fiberglass has tactile flexibility to fit more obscure openings.
 Full modification of a door frame may not need to be done, and the frame can often be shimmed to fit a new door.
-Fiberglass doors may be more expensive than aluminum but offer the additional benefit of reduced wear from warping, scratches and environmental weathering.
+Fiberglass doors may be more expensive than aluminum, but offer the additional benefit of reduced wear from warping, scratches and environmental weathering.
 Fiberglass can also match the finish of wooden doors or other textures for a realistic faux look.
 They also offer up to five times the insulating ability of wooden doors.

-Before a French door is installed, it is particularly important for a homeowner to realize the advantages and limitations.
+Before a French door is installed, it is particularly important to realize the advantages and limitations.
 One of the major advantages of a French door is the ability to open up a room or expose exterior light into a room without sacrificing insulation quality.
 Light also has the ability to filter through glass-paned French doors to make rooms feel brighter and less closed-in.
 The French door also has the ability to close a room off for a more intimate setting.
 Dining rooms and home dens benefit from this extensively.

 French doors offer some unique challenges to homeowners as well.
 Security may be an issue for French doors leading into the home due to glass panes that can be easily shattered.
 Heavy-duty framing and glass will need to be considered.
 Architectural French doors may also prove to be much more time consuming and costly than standard doors or room dividers.
 Transoms may have to be installed or additional framing to support the added weight of the door.

-Last updated on Jan 20, 2016
+Last updated on Jan 12, 2017

 Top Articles on French Doors